benradstone/wandisco-documentation/docs/quickstarts/installation/s3-adlsg2_bi.md

 * See our [Troubleshooting](../troubleshooting/general_troubleshooting.md) guide for help.

-_Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you._
+_Contact [WANdisco](https://wandisco.com/contact) for further information about LiveData Plane and what it can offer you._

 ## Reference architecture

 ![Architecture: S3 and ADLS Gen2](/wandisco-documentation/img/arch_s3_adlsg2_bi.jpg)

-1. When initiating a migration, Fusion LiveMigrator will scan the S3 or ADLS Gen2 storage depending on which is selected as [source](../../glossary/s.md#source)).
+1. When initiating a migration, LiveMigrator will scan the S3 or ADLS Gen2 storage depending on which is selected as [source](../../glossary/s.md#source)).
-1. Any new files or differences are read by the Fusion IHC in the source zone, and replicated to the Fusion Server in the [target](../../glossary/t.md#target) zone.
+1. Any new files or differences are read by the IHC Server in the source zone, and replicated to the LiveData Plane Server in the [target](../../glossary/t.md#target) zone.
-1. The Fusion Server in the target zone will transform the data to equivalent target storage changes.
+1. The LiveData Plane Server in the target zone will transform the data to equivalent target storage changes.
 LiveMigrator will overwrite or skip existing files on the target storage depending on the settings used.